2021 Vaccine Policy State Legislative Scorecard

 The number of anti-vaccine bills introduced and passed in the states far exceed the number of pro-vaccine bills introduced and passed.

 Health Policy Advocates (“HPA”) reviewed all vaccine-related bills introduced during the 2021 state legislative sessions.
-Nearly 900 bills have been introduced across the 50 states.
-This report was initially prepared in June when the vast majority of state legislatures had adjourned for the year; however, over the summer, thirteen states held special sessions, some of which are still underway, and several dozen additional vaccine-related bills have been filed over that span, including thirty bills from those special sessions. .
-This memo is an interim, yet current, scorecard based on the vaccine bills passed and signed into law.
-A final vaccine legislation scorecard will be issued at the end of the calendar year to accommodate the variable timings of sessions.
+Over 800 bills were introduced across the 50 states.
+As of this writing, some state legislatures have ended with some legislation still pending upon the Governor’s action while some state legislative sessions are still active.
+HPA believes it is important to provide an interim scorecard based on the number of pro-vaccine bills passed and signed into law.
+A vaccine legislation scorecard will be issued once at the end of the calendar year to accommodate the variable timings of sessions.

 HPA defines pro-vaccine bills as legislation that can have a positive impact improving vaccination coverage rates, access to vaccination, and/or improve immunization awareness and education.
 Anti-vaccine bills are defined as legislation that can have a negative impact on immunization coverage rates, decrease access to vaccination, and/or impede immunization awareness and education.
-In reading the bills, more than half of bills introduced were obviously pro vaccination or anti vaccination.
+In reading the bills, just over the half of bills introduced were obviously pro vaccination or anti vaccination.

-A significant number of vaccine related legislation filed did not clearly fit into either of those buckets, therefore were labeled as “neutral.”
-For example, Wisconsin’s AB 132 is related to “immunization-related mail.”
-This legislation does not impact vaccination rates or improve immunization education, nor does it have a negative impact on immunization rates; hence, we categorized it as “neutral.”
+Slightly less than half of vaccine related bills filed, did not clearly fit into either of those buckets, therefore were labeled as “other”.
+For example, Wisconsin’s bill AB 132 is related to “immunization-related mail.”
+This legislation does not impact vaccination rates or improve immunization education, nor does it have a negative impact on immunization rates; hence, we categorized it as “other.”

 Summary of Methodology